 As relaxing and serene a setting as South Carolina might seem for leisurely bike rides, bicycle accidents still occur with disturbing regularity.
 Many of these crashes involve motor vehicles, and driver negligence is usually to blame.

 The immediate aftermath of any bicycle accident is an incredibly stressful and confusing time for a person.
 Most victims face overwhelming medical bills in addition to an inability to return to work.

 If you suffered severe injuries or your loved one was killed in a bicycle accident in Myrtle Beach, you should retain legal representation as soon as possible.
 Bicycle crash victims are not treated with the same level of respect as the drivers or passengers of motor vehicles, and insurance companies make it very difficult for victims to obtain compensation in these cases.
 The Law Office of William J. Luse will fight to make sure that you recover all of the compensation you need and deserve.
-You can have our Myrtle Beach bicycle accident attorney provide an honest and thorough evaluation of your case when you call (843) 839-4795 or complete an online contact form to set up a free consultation.
+You can have our Myrtle Beach bicycle accident attorney provide an honest and thorough evaluation of your case when you call (843) 839-4795 or complete an online contact form to set up a consultation.